OpenSlides/openslides-autoupdate-service/internal/restrict/permission/README.md

 Each file is a test-case object.

-Reading FQFields: To test whether the user can see FQFields or not.

-  * `fqfields`: A list of fields to be tested.

-  * `fqids`: List of fqids.
-Adds all fields of the objects to the fqfields attribute.

-  * `can_see`: A list of fields that the user is expected to see.
-Omit fields that the user can not see.

-  * `can_not_see`: A shortcut for saying `can_see` everything from `fqfields` expect thes once.

-Both types can be combined.

-Each test case object can have the following additional keywords to define the test parameters:
+Each test case object can have the following keywords to define the test
+parameters:

 * `name`: Name of the test case.
 It is shown if the test fails.